 Imagine your dream tiny house… we know you have one.
 Yes, they’re cool.
 Yes, they are key to a sustainable future, as they are less resource intensive in basically every way when compared to a traditional American home.
 But best of all, they are actually within your reach.
 Financially speaking, saving up to buy one is a viable option for most.
-But even more accessible, and of course much cooler, is to build your own.
-Again, if you are somewhat handy, willing to work, and have a plan, you can do it too.
+But even more accessible, and of course much cooler, is to build your own tiny house.
+Again, if you are somewhat handy (with basic carpentry skills), willing to work, and have a plan, you can do it too.

 Here at Wild Abundance, we have a 10-day workshop in which we tour an array of local tiny houses, as well as some natural building examples, then we actually build one to give you all of the skills you need to build the basic structure.
 But first let’s go through the basic design process and a few of those big decisions you’ll have to make.

 It is always wise to start with a sound budget.
 This will help guide the decisions on what you could buy, whether it is a whole home or just certain features.
 Even if you plan to build from scratch, you will still want to shop around for design ideas, being certain that you will get the most out of your investment.
 Local builders can build a wonderful home for $60,000, which might be a great choice for you depending on your needs.

 For those of us that like to get our hands dirty, let’s start the design process.
 The first big decision will be whether to build your tiny house onto a trailer or on a set of skids.
 The main considerations are the legal restrictions in your area and then how often you plan to move this structure over its lifetime.
 If you are planning to move it often, meaning more than just a few times, put it on a trailer or something with some permanent wheels.